Call Now

 See plan options and feature breakdown on our pricing page.

-Your ad gets the click; your landing page seals the deal.
+Your ad earns the click.
+Your landing page earns the booking.
 If the page doesn’t clearly show what you offer and how to book, customers bounce.

 Pro tip: Use Housecall Pro’s online booking tools to embed booking links directly on your landing pages for faster conversions.

-Step 4: Set your HVAC PPC budget and bidding strategy
+Step 4: Set your HVAC PPC budget and strategy

 Once you’ve chosen your keywords, the next step is deciding how much to spend and how to bid for clicks that actually convert.

-The average cost-per-click (CPC) for HVAC-related keywords typically ranges between $5 and $20, depending on your service area and competition.
+The average cost-per-click (CPC) for HVAC-related keywords is $5–$20, depending on your service area and competition.
 Smaller cities often fall near the low end, while large metros can hit the high end for terms like “24-hour emergency AC repair.”

 Here’s how to build your HVAC PPC budget: